DomThePorcupine/updootsapi/README.md

 5. `create database testdb;`

 6. `grant all privileges on testdb.* to 'nuser';`

+7. `\q` (you are now back in docker bash again)

+8. `mysql -h updoots_db -unuser -pnpassword testdb` (you are now inside the SQL command line again)

-7. Paste the following into the SQL shell:
+9. Paste the following into the SQL shell:
     ```
     create table `messages` (
         `id` INT NOT NULL AUTO_INCREMENT,
         `message` VARCHAR(250),